 - Learn every day.
-Continuous learning and growth, both personal and professional, is a pillar of a happy company.
+Continuous learning and growth, both personal and professional, is a pillar of a happy business.

-- Love the Why of your company.
+- Love the Why of your business.
 A happy company must have a why, a reason to exist with which we can relate to.

 - Learn to say no. Knowing when to say “no” is indispensable in order to say “yes” to what is truly important.

 - Trust.
-An environment of trust creates a climate of happiness in the company.
+An environment of trust creates a climate of happiness.

 - Improve society.
-The ultimate goal of a company is improving the society where it operates.
+The ultimate goal of a business is improving the society where it operates.

-- Align your values with your company’s values.
+- Align your values with your organization’s values.
 Having a coherent ethic is essential to create a happy company.